A Short and General Duality Proof for Wasserstein Distributionally Robust Optimization

 \AUTHOR{Jincheng Yang} \AFF{Department of Mathematics, University of Chicago\\ \EMAIL{jincheng@uchicago.edu}}

 \AUTHOR{Rui Gao} \AFF{Department of Information, Risk and Operations Management, The Unversity of Texas at Austin\\ \EMAIL{rui.gao@mccombs.utexas.edu}} }

-\ABSTRACT{ We present an elementary yet general proof of duality for Wasserstein distributionally robust optimization.
-The duality holds for any arbitrary Kantorovich transport cost, measurable loss function, and nominal probability distribution, provided that an interchangeability principle holds, which is equivalent to certain measurability conditions.
+\ABSTRACT{ We present a general duality result for Wasserstein distributionally robust optimization that holds for any Kantorovich transport cost, measurable loss function, and nominal probability distribution.
+Assuming an interchangeability principle inherent in existing duality results, our proof only uses one-dimensional convex analysis.
+Furthermore, we demonstrate that the interchangeability principle holds if and only if certain measurable projection and weak measurable selection conditions are satisfied.
 To illustrate the broader applicability of our approach, we provide a rigorous treatment of duality results in distributionally robust Markov decision processes and distributionally robust multistage stochastic programming.
-Furthermore, we extend the result to other problems including infinity-Wasserstein distributionally robust optimization, risk-averse optimization, and globalized distributionally robust counterpart. }
+Additionally, we extend our analysis to other problems such as infinity-Wasserstein distributionally robust optimization, risk-averse optimization, and globalized distributionally robust counterpart. }

 \KEYWORDS{Wasserstein metric, distributionally robust optimization, duality}